Drowning Ghost: Plot

 A masked man appears and rams an axe into Måns' head as Sara runs off.
-Sara locks in Leo into a storeroom and calls for Therese and Felix to help.
+Sara locks Leo in a storeroom and calls for Therese and Felix to help.
 Sara finds an 8 mm film in a box that had belonged to Rebecka, and discovers that Rebecka had a brother who has a weird similarity to Felix.
 Felix shows up and tells Sara that he and Rebecka were siblings.
 They were separated because their father was mentally unstable and put away.
 When Rebecka died, he swore to avenge her, dressed up as the Drowning Ghost, and started to kill the students who tormented Rebecka.
-He asks Sara to not say anything but believes she would any way and tries to kill her.
+He asks Sara not to say anything but believes she would any way and tries to kill her.
 Sara knocks him out and runs away with Therese.
 Therese falls into the well and breaks her leg.
 Sara climbs down after her.
 Morning comes and Felix awakens.
 He finds Sara and Therese, who are too afraid to call for help, in the well and climbs after them.
 Sara and Therese crawls down the pipe to the lake but Felix catches up with Therese and kills her off screen.
 Sara manages to reach the lake and escapes in a boat at the beach.
 She keeps her eyes on the pipe to see when Felix comes out of there, but falls asleep.
 When she awakens she has no idea how long she has been sleeping, and Felix is nowhere to be found.
 Felix tries to climb into the boat from underwater, but Sara cuts his hand by starting the boat engine.
 Felix tries to attack once more but Sara apparently kills him by bashing the anchor into his back.
 Felix sinks down to the bottom.